 We’re back for Part 2 of our interview with Amazon expert Jeff Cohen!
-In Part 1 he educated Amazon sellers on selecting the right products at a trade show — this time he breaks down how to leverage headlines, keywords, Amazon Enhanced Brand Content, and product reviews to supercharge your product listings.
+In Part 1, Jeff educated Amazon sellers on selecting the right products at a trade show — this time he breaks down how to leverage headlines, keywords, Amazon Enhanced Brand Content, and product reviews to supercharge your product listings.

-Just before the most recent ASD merchandise trade show in Las Vegas, we published the first part of our wildly popular interview with Amazon expert and chief marketing officer of Seller Labs, Jeff Cohen, who broke down exactly how Amazon sellers can work a trade show for maximum profit in easy-to-read detail.
+Just before the most recent ASD Trade Show in Las Vegas, we published the first part of our wildly popular interview with Amazon expert and chief marketing officer of Seller Labs, Jeff Cohen, who broke down exactly how Amazon sellers can work a trade show for maximum profit in easy-to-read detail.

-Now he’s giving us even more knowledge in Part 2: Creating a Killer Amazon Product Listing for Better Conversions.
+Now he’s giving us even more knowledge in Part 2 on How to Create a Killer Amazon Product Listing for Better Conversions (AKA SALES).

 Let’s get started.